psychemedia/pentrich-uprising/pentrich-rising.md

 The story is the same: as the State Trial for the men accused of leading the the riot in December begins in London, there will be an insurrection, there will be a march to the metroplis, and there will be change.

 Weapons will be required, but the garrisons will be quickly captured and rendered ineffective.
 No blood will be spilled.
-Debts will be relieved, industries nationalised, and politics reformed.
+Debts will be relieved, industries will be nationalised, and Parliament will be reformed.
 The date is set: Sunday, June 8th, 1817.

 In Huddersfield, two dozen men meet at Folly Hall Bridge; follow the river Holme three miles or so out of town, up to Honley, more men are armed, and ready to march.